-- Maintenance of a Job Board - Occasional workshops in resume writing, interview techniques, and cover letter writing.
+- Maintenance of a Job Board - Workshops in resume writing, interview techniques, and cover letter writing.

-Job Placement is not offered; however, job search assistance is offered to all degree graduates upon request.
-All VUIM programs are designed to prepare students to be effective licensed practitioners of Acupuncture and Herbal Medicine - Graduates have found employment at Hospitals, private clinics, and other Universities.
+Placement assistance is offered to all degree graduates.
+All VUIM programs are designed to prepare students to be effective licensed practitioners of Acupuncture and Oriental Medicine - Graduates have found employment at Hospitals, private clinics, and other Universities.
 Employment is not guaranteed, and students are encouraged to become active participants in their job search and ready to secure employment opportunities as they arise.